On first-order transductions of classes of graphs: The transductions of paths

 \section{The transductions of paths}

 We now consider the graph class $\Pp$ of all paths.
 This class is equivalent (by $\equiv_\FO^\circ$) to the class~$\mathscr{L\!\!F}$ of all linear forests (that is: forests whose connected components are paths).
 Indeed, linear forest being exactly the induced subgraphs of paths, we have $\Pp\subseteq \mathscr{L\!\!F}=\mathsf H(\Pp)$.
-Note that~$\mathscr{L\!\!F}$ is addable (that is, closed under taking disjoint unions).

-\begin{prop} A class $\Cc$ is an {\FO}-transduction of the class $\Pp$ of all paths if and only if it is a perturbation of a class with bounded bandwidth.
-An \FO-transduction $\Cc$ of $\Pp$ is \FO-equivalent to $\Pp$ if and only if it is a perturbation of a class with bounded bandwidth that contains graphs with arbitrarily large connected components. \end{prop}
+Note that~$\mathscr{L\!\!F}$ is addable (that is, closed under taking disjoint unions). \begin{prop} A class $\Cc$ is an {\FO}-transduction of the class $\Pp$ of all paths if and only if it is a perturbation of a class with bounded bandwidth.
+An \FO-transduction $\Cc$ of $\Pp$ is \FO-equivalent to $\Pp$ if and only if it is a perturbation of a class with bounded bandwidth that contains graphs with arbitrarily large connected components. \end{prop} \begin{proof} Assume $\mathsf{T}$ is a transduction of~$\Cc$ in $\Pp$.
+According to \Cref{thm:normal}, $\mathsf{T}\leq \mathsf P\circ\mathsf T_{\rm imm}\circ\mathsf C_k$, where $k\geq 1$, $\mathsf T_{\rm imm}$ is immersive, and $\mathsf P$ is a perturbation.
+Observe first that $\mathsf{C}_k(\Pp)$ is included in the class of all subgraphs of the~$(k+1)$-power of paths (See \Cref{fig:pathpower}).